 How long will an employee be served?

 There is no limit to the number of sessions an employee can have with a Navigator.
 In addition, the employee can continue to work with their Navigator as long as they remain at one of our partner companies.

 Should everyone go through the program?

 Managers and supervisors play an essential role in the success of their employees and the integration of the GrOW program into the workplace culture.
-The supervisor-employee relationship is a critical referral point for employees to their Navigator.
+The supervisor-employee relationship is a critical referral point for employees to a Navigator.
 Supervisors are often made aware of potential barriers by their employees first.
-By referring the employee to their Navigator for assistance, they can often get their employees the help they need before it affects their work performance.
+By referring the employee to their Navigator for assistance, they can often get their employees the help they need before it affects their performance at work.